IDAES/idaes-pse/docs/models/flash.rst

 The core Flash unit model consists of a single ControlVolume0DBlock (named control_volume) with one Inlet Port (named inlet) connected to a Separator unit model with two outlet Ports named 'vap_outlet' and 'liq_outlet'.
 The Flash model utilizes the separator unit model in IDAES to split the outlets by phase flows to the liquid and vapor outlets respectively.

 The Separator unit model supports both direct splitting of state variables and writting of full splitting constraints via the `ideal_separation` construction argument.
-Full details on the Separator unit model can be found in the documentation forthat unit.
+Full details on the Separator unit model can be found in the documentation for that unit.
 To support direct splitting, the property package must use one of a specified set of state variables and support a certain set of property calacuations, as outlined in the table below.

 ==================================== ===================================
 State Variables                      Required Properties